danieladams456/ato-agents/labs.md

 ![Fix run](./images/aip9.png?raw=true "Fix run")

 9. Let's try one more change.
+Use "*exit*" to stop the current agent.
 We have a version of the code that has some extra functionality built-in to stream output, print system_messages, show when an agent is running, etc. It's in the "extra" directory, under "reflect_agent_verbose.py".
 Go ahead and run that and try a prompt with it.
 You can try the same prompt as in step 7 if you want.
 (You can type "exit" to stop the running one.)

 ```
 python ../extra/reflect_agent_verbose.py